JuanJFarina/juanjfarina.github.io/content/understanding_rest_apis.md

 - **Stateless**: each request from the client to server must contain all of the information necessary to understand the request. `The server must not have any stored context`.
 Session state is kept entirely on the client.
 This constraint improves visibility, reliability, and scalability.
 A slight trade-off is that network performance may decrease due to repetitive data sent in series of requests.
 - **Cache**: to improve network efficiency, a REST API should have one or more cache layers or "connectors". `Data that is sent in response to a request should be labeled as cacheable or non-cacheable`, so the client (or other intermediary components) is able to reuse that response data for further equivalent requests.
 This, of course, improves efficiency, scalability and user-perceived performance.
 - **Uniform Interface**: according to Roy, this is a central feature of REST APIs.
 The interface of RESTful APIs consists of `identification of resources`, `manipulation of resources through representations`, `self-descriptive messages`, and `hypermedia as the engine of application state` *(more on these later)*.
 - **Layered System**: a layered system is organized hierarchically, `each layer providing services to the layer above it and using services of the layer below it`.
 In the case of network-based systems like REST API's, two possible extra layers are proxys and gateway components.
-Layers can be used to encapsulate legacy services ad to protect new services from legacy clients, simplifying components by moing infrequently used functionality to a shared intermediary.
+Layers can be used to encapsulate legacy services and to protect new services from legacy clients, simplifying components by moving infrequently used functionality to a shared intermediary.
 - **Code-On-Demand**: this is actually an optional constraint, as defined by Roy Fielding.
 An API REST can be used to extend the client's funcionalities by downloading scripts.

 So in order to have a truly `RESTful API`, it must be `Client-Server` structured, `Stateless`, `Cacheable`, have a specific `Uniform Interface`, and a `Layered System`: